DataShades/ckanext-search-tweaks/README.md

 extension is enabled.

 - Switches search to `edismax` query parser if none was specified
-- Enables `ckanext.search_tweaks.iterfaces.ISearchBoost` interface with the
+- Enables `ckanext.search_tweaks.iterfaces.ISearchTweaks` interface with the
 following methods:

 		def get_search_boost_fn(self, search_params: dict[str, Any]) -> Optional[str]:
 			"""Returns optional boost function that will be applied to the search query.
+			"""
+			return None

+		def get_extra_qf(self, search_params: dict[str, Any]) -> Optional[str]:
+			"""Return an additional fragment of the Solr's qf.
+		    This fragment will be appended to the current qf
 			"""
 			return None